-3. Locations managed by the registered manager at 1 above (Please see part 3 of this statement of purpose for full details of the location(s)) Name(s) of location(s) (list) Percentage of time spent at this location
+3. Locations managed by the registered manager at 1 above (Please see part 3 of this statement of purpose for full details of the location(s)) Namera di lugandina man rcentage of time nt at this location Mariners' Park Care Home Nautilus Care 70% 30%

-4. Regulated activity(ies) managed by this manager Accommodation for persons who require nursing or personal care Treatment of disease, disorder or injury Personal Care
+4. Regulated activity(ies) managed by this manager Accommodation for persons who require nursing or personal care Treatment of disease, disorder or injury \boxtimes Personal Care